Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Related Works

-This variety of algorithms has pushed the TSC field to new limits and conforms the current overview.
-However, the performance for ordinal problems included in the archives could be significantly improved using appropriate approaches.
+Despite the progress and strong performance achieved with existing methodologies in TSC, the performance achieved for the ordinal problems could be significantly improved with appropriate approaches.
 Following, we specifically focus on ordinal classifiers.